wp-plugins/add-meta-tags/readme.txt

 - Links to Youtube videos of the form: `http://www.youtube.com/watch?v=VIDEO_ID`
 - Links to Vimeo videos of the form: `http://vimeo.com/VIDEO_ID`
+- Links to Vine videos of the form: `https://vine.co/v/VIDEO_ID`
 - Links to Soundcloud tracks of the form: `https://soundcloud.com/USER_ID/TRACK_ID`
 - Links to Flickr images of the form: `http://www.flickr.com/photos/USER_ID/IMAGE_ID/`